JuliaApproximation/FastGaussQuadrature.jl/README.md

 * Change the perception that Gauss quadrature rules are expensive to compute.

 ## Examples
+Here we compute `100000` nodes and weights of the Gauss rules.
+Try a million or ten million.

 ```
 tic(), GaussChebyshev( 100000 ); toc()
 elapsed time: 0.007636825 seconds